Kjablonska/Text-editor/README.md

 # Text editor

-Simple text editor developed using vanilla JS and Node.js.
+Simple text editor developed using vanilla JS and Node.js on the backend side.

 # Description

 The aim of the project was to develop simple text editor allowing for bolding the text, make it italic and adding bullet points.
-It reads text saved as a JSON file - see the file structure [here](text-editor/README.md).
+The text is stored as a JSON file - see the file structure [here](text-editor/README.md).
 There is a possibility to save the text.
 In such case, the program parses it into the above JSON structure.

 # Options: